mt4sd/Script_to_EELabs_map/README.md

 IMPORTANT: In case of interrupting the program execution, it can be relaunched to continue the download from where it left off.
 Check the downloaded files.
 Empty files have been downloaded incorrectly; they should be deleted and the script should be relaunched.

+**TILES_16X16.PY DESCRIPTION**

+Tiles_16x16.py is employed to change the projection from Equirectangular to Mercator and save the data in CSV format (required for image generation) and in MongoDB for use in the cursor value.
+CSV files corresponding to the 16x16 tiles of zoom 4.
+In MongoDB, they are grouped into collections based on the 16x16 tiles of zoom 4.

+Inputs:

+--out, --output Folder name and ubication where you want to save the data in CSV format.
+Example: C:\Users\borja\Downloads\Folder

+--mongoDB mongoDB url where you want to save the data

+--folder_data Folder where the H5 files of the downloaded data of the VIIRS are located.
+Example: C:\Users\borja\Downloads\Folder REQUIRED INPUT

+--tile If you want to generate a single 16x16 tile.
+Format example: [1,2]

+--parallelization f you want to parallelize, enter the number of workers.
+0 for not parallelization.